AdobeDocs/journeys.en/help/using/functions/functioninsegment.md

 Segments are defined in the [Adobe Experience Platform](https://platform.adobe.com/segment/overview).
 The expression editor provides an autocompleted list of segments.

->[!NOTE]
->
+Segments can have three statuses:

+* existing: entity continues to be in the segment.
+* realized: entity is entering the segment.
+* exited: entity is exiting the segment.

->Only the individuals with the **Realized** and **Existing** segment participation statuses will be considered as members of the segment.
+Only the individuals with the **Realized** and **Existing** segment participation statuses will be considered as members of the segment.
 For more on how to evaluate a segment, refer to the [Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/tutorials/evaluate-a-segment.html?lang=en#interpret-segment-results).

+`IF inSegment('imAwesome') == true` means that you have a segmentMembership with the entered/existing status.

+`ELSE inSegment('imAwesome') == false` means that you have a segmentMembership of the exited status.

 ## Category